thclough/inaugural_address_analysis/README.md

 ## Sentiment Analysis

 The polarity and subjectivity of a president's sentences decide the framing of each situation.
+Red dots represent a Republican president while blue dots represent a democratic president:

 ![sentiment_plots](https://github.com/thclough/inaugural_address_analysis/blob/main/output/sentiment_plots.png)